JakeKwon/picasso/README.md

 roslaunch pr2_launch pr2_gazebo.launch
 ```

-Now you should have the pr2 up inside gazebo and it should look something like this:
+Now you should have the pr2 up inside gazebo.

 Common errors: